Chloe Kim

-Chloe Kim (born April 23, 2000) is an American professional snowboarder and two-time Olympic gold medalist.
+Chloe Kim (/ˈkloʊi ˈkɪm/; born April 23, 2000) is an American professional snowboarder and two-time Olympic gold medalist.
 At the 2018 Winter Olympics, she became the youngest woman to win an Olympic snowboarding gold medal when she won gold in the women's snowboard halfpipe at 17 years old.

-At the 2022 Beijing Winter Olympics, she became the first woman to win two gold medals in halfpipe.
+At the 2022 Beijing Winter Olympics, Kim became the first woman to win two gold medals in halfpipe.
 She is an eight-time X Games gold medalist and the first woman to win two gold medals in snowboarding at the Winter Youth Olympic Games.
-She is the World, Olympic, Youth Olympic, and X Games champion in the halfpipe and the first to win the title at all four major events.
+She is a World, Olympic, Youth Olympic, and X Games champion in the halfpipe and the first snowboarder to win the title at all four major events.

 Kim has won five ESPY Awards, including Best Female Action Sports Athlete three years in a row.

 Early life

-Kim was born on April 23, 2000, in Long Beach, California, and raised in nearby Torrance.
+Kim was born on April 23, 2000, in Torrance, California.
 She has two older sisters, Erica and Tracy.
 Her parents are from South Korea.
-Kim began snowboarding at age four at the southern California resort of Mountain High.
+Kim began snowboarding at age four at the Southern California resort of Mountain High.
 She started competing at age six as a member of Team Mountain High.
-She spent third and fourth-grade studying and training in Geneva, Switzerland where her aunt lived, before returning to California and training at Mammoth Mountain.
+She spent third- and fourth-grade years studying and training in Geneva, Switzerland. where her aunt lived, before returning to California and training at Mammoth Mountain.
 She is fluent in French, English, and Korean.
 Kim's father quit his job to drive her to the mountains and also to be able to travel with her when she competes.
 Chloe Kim went to Dana Middle School.
 Kim joined the U.S. Snowboarding Team in 2013.